From a listed Co to funded tech startups: Meet CA Sumit Kawariya who joined startups that grew multifold in valuation

 As a strong finance professional for so many years, the product at ClearTax excited me.

-After meeting the founders, I learnt that this was a software-led product, not a money burn business, and a company that desperately needed a sound finance function.
+After meeting the founders, I learned that this was a software-led product, not a money-burn business, and a company that desperately needed a sound finance function.

 I decided to join ClearTax and start all over.
 This was late 2016.

 Was it an easy decision to make?
 Not at all.
 I was in a dilemma as to whether I should switch from Flipkart to ClearTax, considering Flipkart was already well-established while ClearTax was a budding startup.
 Moreover, I also had good control of processes/Systems, but after meeting Archit and Saif’s partner finance controller, the decision was much simpler.
 My wife also helped me in taking this tough but good decision.

 Responsibilities as a Financial Controller at a startup

 When I joined ClearTax as a Financial controller, the finance team was only 3, and the total employees were just 30 – so I had to roll up my sleeves and do a lot of things by myself.

 My initial responsibilities included – the deployment of software for payroll, accounting that could transform day-to-day activities, and even lower operating expenses.

 I realized that once this team was established, they could run in auto-pilot while I could move my focus to other business functions.
 Yes, delegating day-to-day operations was key.

 I worked closely with the Product team curating India’s #1 GST platform, while also traveling across the country, closing deals with the Sales team.